Minnesota's Sano puts 10-game hit streak on the line against Tigers

 PITCHING PROBABLES: Minnesota: Randy Dobnak (5-1, 1.78 ERA) Detroit: Matthew Boyd (0-4, 8.48 ERA)

-BOTTOM LINE: Minnesota's Sano puts 10-game hit streak on the line against Tigers.
+BOTTOM LINE: Miguel Sano is riding a 10-game hitting streak as Minnesota readies to play Detroit.

 The Tigers are 5-12 against opponents from the AL Central.
-The Detroit offense has compiled a .244 batting average as a team this season, Jonathan Schoop leads the team with a mark of .300.
+Detroit has a collective batting average of .244 this season, led by Jonathan Schoop with an average of .300.

-The Twins have gone 11-9 against division opponents.
-The Minnesota pitching staff as a whole has an ERA of 3.56.
-Kenta Maeda leads the team with a 2.21 earned run average.
+The Twins are 11-9 against the rest of their division.
+The Minnesota pitching staff has a team ERA of 3.56, Jose Berrios paces the staff with a mark of 4.75.

 TOP PERFORMERS: Schoop leads the Tigers with seven home runs and has 17 RBIs.